India celebrates its solidarity day on 20th October every year.

-National Solidarity Day is celebrated on 20th October every year.
-This day is of exceptional importance for all of us.
-On this day our northern neighbour who was a friend to us propelled a sudden attack on our territory which continued for about a month and ended when the ceasefire was declared by China on 21st November 1962.
+This is a day that is of exceptional importance for all of us.
+It was the day when our northern neighbour who was a friend to us has propelled a sudden an attack on our territory which continued for about a month and ended when the ceasefire was declared by china on 21st November 1962.

 There was a massive loss of life and property in this war.
 Indians got defeated but the entire country was united and was in one voice condemning the act of China that played cowardly and attacked India.
 During these days, Indian people displayed a heart-warming solidarity, unity and team spirit.